fabianbadoi/kamikaze_di/README.md

 The container uses `std::any::TypeId`, and that's just a u64.
 It could be possible to do get something better done by using macros.

+You will get better error messages if you use the log crate.

 ## Is if possible to insert wrong type
 I don't know, find out is on my TODO list.